Honors & Awards Archive 2009

 Elizabeth Jacobson, M.D.
 Appointed as the Bonnie Johnson Sacerdote Clinical Scholar in Women's Health

 The Department of Medicine is pleased to announce that Elizabeth Jacobson, M.D. of the Division of Women's Health, has been appointed as the Bonnie Johnson Sacerdote Clinical Scholar in Women's Health for a three-year period, effective February 1, 2009 through January 31, 2012.
 Her selection for this endowed professorship is in recognition of her contributions as a clinician and educator in the field of Women's Health.
-This honor was conferred to Dr. Jacobson by the Executive Committee of the Board of Overseers of Weill Cornell Medical College and the Weill Cornell Graduate School of Medical Sciences.

 John Leonard, M.D., Associate Director of Clinical Research for the Weill Cornell Cancer Center, was awarded a one-year grant from Genentech to support the development of a Tissue Procurement Core, as part of the newly established Cancer Center at Weill Cornell Medical College.
 The grant funding will initiate the development of this core resource, which is a critical aspect of high-quality translational cancer studies.

 Dr. Scott Tagawa of the Division of Hematology/Oncology, has received a Clinical Trial Award from the U.S. Department of Defense, as part of its Prostate Cancer Research Program.
 The grant, in the amount of $750,000, will fund a multi-center clinical trial focusing on targeted radiotherapy in Prostate Cancer over the course of three years.